|

 out by bands such as The Orb and The Chemical Brothers to this

 day.
-OK, I won't drag this one out.
+But did I conform?
 I bought an ARP

-Odyssey , as used by Abba and Gary Numan.
-And, yes, I wired
+Odyssey , as used by Abba and Gary Numan and wired it up

 - In the late